top of page

 Diagnosis can be done in one of two ways: via fecal sample by a Vet or via educated evaluation of clinical findings by the breeder/owner or the Vet.
 Via fecal sample is not straightforward.
 Coccidiosis can often be missed.
 Even when a flare is at it's worst, the oocysts may not be shedding in every single stool.
 Therefore, a negative report does not rule out Coccidia.
 You may have to do a repeat stool sample.
 Generally the best way is to combine the fecal test results with the observation of other symptoms such as diarrhea, lethargy, weight loss and so on to come to a conclusion.

-Like most people that raise puppies and that have educated themselves, we treat preventatively for Coccidia because it is very hard to avoid having on the property.
-In fact, I've seen references that indicate that ALL kennels have Coccidia.
 There are actually several different species of Coccidia, which are found in dogs, cats, rabbits, rodents and more.
-Even humans can get a form of this disease (but the strains specific to dogs aren't transferable to humans).
+Even humans can get a form of this protozoa (but the strains specific to dogs aren't transferable to humans).
 The most common species of Coccidia in dogs are called Isospora Canis.
 The Coccidia species that infect dogs don’t infect cats, and vice versa.

 Giardia:

 Giardia are protozoans, tiny, one-celled parasitic life forms with the potential to cause serious illness in your dog’s intestine and is found worldwide.
 Many puppies are never physically affected by this single-celled parasite.
-It infects older dogs but more frequently infects puppies.
 Giardia infection (giardiasis) is one of the most common causes of waterborne disease in the United States.
 Giardia may be present in water or other substances that have been soiled with feces.
-The cysts of Giardia can remain viable for several weeks or months in cold, wet environments, so areas littered with feces should be avoided and piles should be removed from.
+The cysts of Giardia can remain viable for several weeks or months in cold, wet environments, so areas littered with feces should be avoided and piles should be removed.

 The best way to prevent Giardia infection is to make sure that your dog has safe, clean drinking water.
 It is important not to allow dogs to drink water from areas where other animals have left their feces.

-We feel it's best to medicate preventatively in our opinion.
-We have a strict regimen of prevention while puppies are here.
-Cleaning water and food bowels with a little bleach daily.
 Each puppy is cleaned daily with a disinfectant wipe from head to toe.
 Due to Cysts can remain stuck to the coats of infected animals.
-Puppies are shampoo and rinse well regularly.
+Puppies are shampoo and rinsed well regularly.
 Puppies are taken to a clean area daily.
-While there prior area is cleaned that day.
-We clean that kennel daily multiple times once with Ammonia, then Bleach and lastly a special kennel disinfected.
-New litter is then added.
-They are given a preventative treatment of Safeguard.
-(Fenbendazole)
+While there prior area is cleaned with bleach.
+Once a week we also disinfected the kennel for viruses.

 Giardiasis is very difficult to diagnose because the protozoa are so small and are not passed with every stool.
 Tests on serial stool samples (one stool sample every day for three days) are often required to find the organism.
 Negative test results can also occur in some infected animals.
 If a negative test occurs, your veterinarian will often suggest repeating the test.

-If liquid/water consistency to stools appear and do not clear have a stool sample done to recheck your puppy.
-Some will have diarrhea, vomiting, weight loss and blood in stools.
+If liquid/water consistency to stools appear the puppy may have the protozoa.
+Some puppies will have diarrhea, vomiting, weight loss and blood in stools.
 Long terms the puppy will become malnourished, hair dull and lethargic.

 Some vets will even treat by symptoms.

 Dogs do not acquire immunity to giardia after treatment, so they can contract the disease again.
-Giardia prevents proper absorption of nutrients, damages the delicate intestinal lining, and interferes with digestion.
+Giardia prevents proper absorption of nutrients, irritates the delicate intestinal lining, and interferes with digestion.
+Probiotics help the intestinal lining to repair itself and to help the puppy have proper absorption.

 You may have heard about Giardia outbreaks occurring in humans due to drinking contaminated water.
 Contamination of urban water supplies with Giardia is usually attributed to (human) sewage effluents.